Around one third of New Zealand's population (34 per cent) lives in Auckland.

 These communities have already grown substantially over the last few decades.

-In the latest available (Census 2018) over almost a quarter (28 per cent) of Auckland residents identified with an Asian ethnicity, and Auckland was home to almost two thirds (63 per cent) of all Asian peoples in New Zealand.
+In the latest available Census (2018) over a quarter (29 per cent) of Auckland residents identified with an Asian ethnicity, and Auckland was home to almost two-thirds (63 per cent) of all Asian peoples in New Zealand.
 The broad Asian ethnic group is projected to increase significantly in Auckland, from both immigration and natural increase.
-Read more about Auckland's Asian population.
+(Read more about

 Pacific people will continue to play a significant role in Auckland's growth and change.